 Assuming that the purchase price and terms are non-negotiable

 Like resale homes, prices and terms of a new construction home are also negotiable.
 You can negotiate the purchase price, closing costs as well as upgrades.
 Even though most builders are less receptive to negotiating the price of the home, you can still get a great deal on your new home by negotiating the incentives and upgrades.

 Not Doing an Inspection

 Just because the home is new, there’s not going to be anything wrong with it.
 It is recommended to do an inspection before the drywall is installed and then a final inspection.
 Most of the time there aren’t major problems but when there are problems there are problems.
 This is one of your largest purchases so you want to make sure that there’s nothing wrong with the house.
 The money that’s going to cost your inspection is absolutely money well spent because you’re just ensuring that you are purchasing a home that is truly move-in ready.

 Do not assume that the agent sitting on-site in that community is there working for you.
 That agent or agents on-site work for the builder and their job is to represent the builder’s best interests, not yours.
 When you have your own agent, he or she is going to negotiate for you the best possible price and terms.
 Having your own agent will also prevent you from making the two pitfalls which are assuming the price are non-negotiable and not doing an inspection.
 It’s not going to cost you any additional money that builder is already built into the cost of the home so there’s really no reason to not use an agent when buying a new construction home.

 Forgetting About the Punch List before Closing

 The ‘punch list’ is the list of problems that have to be completed at the end of the project.
-A reliable builder should provide you a punch list.
+A reliable builder should provide you with a punch list.
 Never close on a new-construction house without ensuring that all of the punch-list items have been completed.
-Watching contractors finishing work or touch ups while you are trying to enjoy your new home is the last thing you would want.
+Watching contractors finishing work or touch-ups while you are trying to enjoy your new home is the last thing you would want.